Incremental Builds are critical for fast continuous build.

 Incremental builds are important for managing continuous build for continuous delivery.
 Handing over a release from dev to prod must be easy and automated.
 The prod side of the house cannot always be expert in every team’s application, there can be just too many in large organizations.
 So one way to keep it simple is to perform incremental deploys when at all possible.
 The key to incremental deploys is an incremental build.
 One hand feeds the other.
 In the Make world, or more specially ClearMake, this was called Build Avoidance.
 It seems that the art of avoiding building objects has all been lost even though it is critical to agile developers and the DevOps process.

-To fully support a development process where incremental changes are encouraged, the Build itself must become incremental.
-If not, your Continuous Integration process is impeded by a Build process that was written to support a waterfall development methodology, that must build all binaries each time – the “big bang” approach.
+The Build itself must become incremental to fully support a development process where incremental changes are encouraged.
+If not, your Continuous Integration process is impeded by a slow Build process written to support a waterfall methodology.
+Hence, a slow compile creating all binaries each time – the “big bang” approach.
 When using OpenMake Meister for powering Build, the default Build is an incremental Build.
 Nothing special is required to execute a build using Build Avoidance.
-Your Build will automatically be executed on an incremental basis reducing your Build times down from hours to minutes.
+Your Build will automatically be executed on an incremental basis.
+Therefore, you are reducing your Build times down from hours to minutes.

 Incremental Builds determine all dependent relationships in the Build regardless of language.
-For Java, an incremental Build determines the dependency of all .jar, .war and .ear files including jar files that are used by other jar files and their dependent java source files.
+For Java, an incremental Build determines the dependency of all .jar, .war and .ear files.
+This also includes jar files that are used by other jar files and their dependent java source files.
 Similarly, in more traditional languages such as C/C++ or COBOL, dependency relationships are discovered for all included headers, copybooks, etc.